Who are the Friends of Campus Park?

-The Friends of Campus Park are finalizing their efforts to transition into a non-profit, 501c3 organization.
+In 2023 the Friends of Campus Park finalized their efforts to transition into a non-profit, 501c3 organization.
 This will entail forming a Governing Board, and adopting a business plan that establishes a mechanism to enter into a public / private partnership with the City of Oxnard for the future creation and self-sustaining operation of portions of Campus Park.

 The FOCP advocates for the creation of a botanical gardens type of development for Campus Park, featuring spaces and experiences that are more natural in design and appearance.
 Wherever possible, the overall design of the park should emphasize traditional, natural features and motifs, rather than standard, utilitarian, “municipal works” types of stylings.